Suresh Raina: Indian Premier League

 In 2016, Raina was signed for the Gujarat Lions after the suspension of CSK.
 He captained the team for the season, and remained consistent with batting, scoring 399 runs in 15 innings.
 Raina had to leave for the Netherlands in between of season 9 for birth of his first child thus making him miss his first ever match in nine seasons of IPL.

-On the occasion of the 10 year anniversary of IPL, he was also named in the all-time Cricinfo IPL XI.
+On the occasion of the 10 year anniversary of IPL, he was also named in the all-time ESPNcricinfo IPL XI.

 He was named in the Cricbuzz IPL XI of the tournament for 2017.

 In IPL 2018, Raina was retained by the returning Super Kings for a price tag of 11 crore ($1.7 million).
 During the second game of the tournament, Raina suffered a calf injury, due to which he was ruled out of the next two games.

 On 23 March 2019, in the first match of the 12th edition of the tournament against RCB, he became the first batsman to score 5000 runs in the IPL.

 In 2020, Raina flew to UAE where the IPL was to be played due to the ongoing COVID-19 pandemic with the Super Kings squad but days later returned to India and withdrew from the 2020 season of IPL citing personal reasons.

 In 2021, Raina became the fourth player in IPL history to play 200 matches, behind MS Dhoni, Rohit Sharma and Dinesh Karthik.

 He went unsold in the 2022 IPL Auctions.
 He then became a commentator for the tournament.

 Other franchise cricket

-In September 2022 he signed a contract with the Road Safety World Series league and played for 'Indian Legends' team.
+In September 2022, he signed a contract with the Road Safety World Series league and played for 'Indian Legends' team.

+In 2023, he was selected as the captain by Urbanrisers Hyderabad in Legends League Cricket and the team made it to the finals.

 International career

-Raina was one of the few best fielders during his time with Indian team.
-He played in middle order.
+Suresh Raina was a middle order batsman.
+He made his debut for India in a one-day international vs Sri Lanka in Dambulla on 30 July 2005.

+Raina had a successful career in ODIs playing 226 matches, scoring 5615 runs, averaging 35.3 with the bat at a strike rate of 93.5, playing several crucial and important innings for India.

+He also had a successful career in T20s playing 78 matches, scoring 1605 runs, averaging 29.1 at a strike rate of 134.87.

+Raina was a useful part-time off spin bowler in limited overs cricket, getting 36 wickets in ODIs and 13 wickets in T20s.